Delphine LaLaurie: In popular culture

 Kathy Bates portrayed a heavily fictionalized version of the character in the third season of the anthology television series American Horror Story to widespread critical acclaim and earned a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her performance.
+In the series, some of her actions are conflated with those of Elizabeth Bathory such as when she applies blood to her skin to appear younger.